xufangzhi/xufangzhi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Fangzhi Xu (徐方植), a second-year master student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
+I am Fangzhi Xu (徐方植), an incoming PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
 In 2021, I received the B.S. degree in Electrical Engineering from Xi’an Jiaotong University.

-My research interests include (but not limited to) natural language processing, question answering and logical reasoning.
+My research interests include (but not limited to) natural language processing, large  and logical reasoning.

 I have published researches in some top-tier conferences and journals, such as SIGIR, IEEE TKDE and Pattern Recognition.
 Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
 Also, I serve as a PC member (or reviewer) for SIGIR 2023 and IEEE TNNLS.

-I am actively looking for Research Intern opportunities currently!
-Please feel free to contact me.

 # 🔥 News